 This site describes the modules of the system Theremino, and is also a useful catalog of sensors and actuators, a teaching aid and a binder for the best ideas and technologies Input Output for PC.

 - The software modules (applications) can be downloaded from the pages of downloads in open-source.

-- Hardware modules can be purchased from outside producers or self-constructible with open hardware projects.
+- Hardware modules can be purchased from outside producers or self-constructible projects with open-hardware.

 - schemi elettrici .
 Among these pages you can find information about the hardware modules of the system and their wiring diagrams .

 - attuatori ) ei moduli del sistema , riportano link e consigli per comprarli al miglior prezzo.
 The transducers ( sensors and actuators ) and the modules of the system , report links and tips to buy at the best price.